 - A tooth that is badly decayed beyond repair.

 - Wisdom toothwhich consistently gets inflamed and infected.

 - For orthodontic purposes.

 - Very loose teeth that cannot be fixed.

-- Baby teeth that do not fall at the right timing, thus making space for the adult tooth to come out.
+- Baby teeththat do not fall in the right timing, thus making a space for the adult tooth to come out.

 How Is It Carried Out?

 The actual extraction of a tooth consists of several steps.
-Firstly, your dentist will numb your mouth using a needle that carries a local anesthetic agent to make sure you do not feel any pain throughout the procedure.
+Firstly, your dentist will numb your mouth using a needle that carry local anesthetic agent to make sure you do not feel any pain throughout the procedure.
 Secondly, the dentist will place the forceps around the neck of your tooth and will move it in a slowly and steadily movement until it is loose enough to be pulled out.
-Sometimes if the tooth is buried beneath the gum and bone, your dentist will need to make a small incision in your gum to access your tooth and take it out; in this case, it is called a surgical extraction.
-Finally, after the removal of the tooth, the dentist will place sterile gauze on the extraction site, in case of surgical removal, some stitches need to be placed as well.
+Sometimes if tooth is buried beneath the gum and bone, your dentist will need to make a small incision in your gum in order to access your tooth and take it out; in this case it is called a surgical extraction.
+Finally, after the removal of the tooth, the dentist will place sterile gauze on the extraction site, in case of surgical removal, some stiches need to be placed as well.

 What Should You Expect As a Patient?

 As a patient you should expect no pain during the procedure yet you will feel pressure against your tooth when it’s being pulled out.
 Some sounds of grinding and cracking to be expected as well.
 After the procedure, the feeling of numbness will last for only a couple of hours; a little bleeding will be present for a couple of days.